 When does the public nomination process happen?

-Nominations run online from November 10 - 27.
-To submit a nomination click here.
+Nominations ran online from November 10 - 27.

 Is there a fee to enter?

 There is no fee to nominate an individual for The Stage 100, however you must be a subscriber to The Stage to participate.
 To become a subscriber simply take out a subscription here.
 Personal subscriptions start from £3.98 a month, or get access for your entire organisation for a whole year for the discounted price of £500.
 Simply contact email@example.com for more information.

 The Stage 100 traditionally reflects the 100 most influential people working in the theatre and performing arts industry.
 This year, we are focusing on the members of the theatre community who have enabled theatre to survive, in response to the biggest crisis the industry has ever faced.